SDFIdk/ea-modelling-tools-java/README.md

 ### In an Integrated Development Environment (IDE)

+Use `src/main/config` as source folder as well, so add it to the build path of the project.
+Note: the maven-assembly-plugin assembles the code in such a way that the contents of the `conf` folder is added to the classpath, see also "Building the tools" and the Maven configuration.

 Find the process id of the Enterprise Architect process using the [tasklist](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/tasklist) commmand: `TASKLIST /V /FO CSV /NH /FI "IMAGENAME eq EA.exe"`.
 Provide that process id as option `-eapid` to the main class you want to run.

 ## Building the tools